 - Splenic sequestration crisis may develop in young children with sickle cell anaemia, which can precipitate hypovolaemic shock and death, and is an indication for splenectomy.

 - Open or laparoscopic splenectomy may be indicated to control or stage the disease (eg, hereditary spherocytosis, Hodgkin's disease).

-- Patients with impaired splenic function need prophylactic vaccinations, etc (see separate article Splenectomy and Hyposplenism).
+- Patients with impaired splenic function need prophylactic vaccinations, etc (see the separate Splenectomy and Hyposplenism article).

 Further reading and references

 Erez L, Schiby G, Amiel I, et al; Association of Preoperative Clinical, Laboratory, Imaging, and Pathologic Data With Clinically Beneficial Pathology Among Routine Splenectomy Specimens.
 JAMA Netw Open.
 2021 Aug 24(8):e2120946. doi: 10.1001/jamanetworkopen.2021.20946.